Narrative text is the foundation of a story. There are several types of text blocks that can be added to a story:

 Add a table

-Including a table in a story can help provide context to the story by organizing information into columns and rows.
+Including a table in a story can help provide context by organizing information into columns and rows.
 Themes applied to stories will also apply to the table.

 Hover over the table and click the Options button to insert or delete columns and rows.
-A table can have up to eight columns and ten rows.
+A table can have up to 8 columns and 10 rows.

 Add code